Skip to main content

 CUTTING-EDGE TECHNOLOGY

-For decades, we have been developing new theories, new algorithms, new software, and new hardware to advance the metrological state-of-the-art for the U.S. wireless industry.
-We continue to invent new ways to accomplish this mission, including the world’s first robotic-arm antenna testing system, our electro-optic sampling system for on-chip metrology, our quantum field probe for antenna testing, and the new NIST Broadband Interoperability Test Bed (NBIT), among others.
-As our longstanding collaborations with the wireless industry identify new focus areas for our unique capabilities, this list will continue to grow.
+For decades, NIST have been developing new theories, algorithms, software, and hardware to advance the metrological state-of-the-art for the U.S. wireless industry.
+The RF Technology Division continues to invent new ways to accomplish this mission, including the first robotic-arm antenna testing system, the electro-optic sampling system for on-chip metrology, the quantum field probe for antenna testing, and the new NIST Broadband Interoperability Test Bed (NBIT), among others.
+As the longstanding collaborations with the wireless industry identify new focus areas for the unique CTL capabilities, this list will continue to grow.

 News and Updates